CenturyLinkCloud/PublicKB/Ecosystem Partners/Marketplace Guides/getting-started-with-smspasscode-template.md

   3. From the start menu, launch the SMS PASSCODE configuration tool and browse to the Network tab, change the shared secret (password) to something customer unique (min 15 chars).

+The Configuration Tool  <this doesn't seem to make sense>

+The shared secret on the Network tab <this doesn't seem to make sense>

   4. On the configuration tool Database tab, change the hostname to the hostname of the new instance (if in doubt, open command prompt, type hostname).

-Note: if you hit the test button on the database test now, the test will fail, this is okay as the cause is fixed in the next steps.
+    - Note that if you hit the test button on the database test now, the test will fail, this is okay as the cause is fixed in the next steps.

   5. Launch the web admin interface (http://localhost:2000) and: